 The topic of family and friends is a common one in the IELTS exam.
-It can arise in any section, although it’s probably most common in the speaking test.
+It can arise in any section, but it’s probably most common in the speaking test.
 Being able to talk fluently about your family and friends is therefore important.
-In today’s article I will show you how to boost your IELTS score by mastering this topic.
+In today’s article, I will show you how to boost your IELTS score by mastering this topic.

 Family and Friends Vocabulary